Surfboardv2ray/v2ray-worker-sub/README.md

-# Vfarid-fix
+# v2ray-worker-sub

-Vfarid's [V2ray-worker](https://github.com/vfarid/v2ray-worker) Project returns vmess:// proxies as unsupported format for most of v2ray apps.
-Until he pushes a fix, this repository is mostly about fixing the output of his code.
+This repository is mainly based on Vfarid's [V2ray-worker](https://github.com/vfarid/v2ray-worker) Project, version 2.3 with a minor change to return vmess:// proxies as well as vless:// correctly.
+Providers include Telegram Channels and publicly available v2ray subscriptions.

 # SpeedTest and Sorting